Trading on leverage can be risky. Make sure you are aware of the liquidation rules outlined below before applying margin.

 As such, liquidations are calculated based on your account level leverage rather than isolated to the leverage present in your perpetuals and/or borrow account.

-Once your collateral falls below the Minimum Maintenance Margin requirements, liquidators can liquidate any portion of assets and liabilities until your account's margin ratio is above the maintenanceRatio + liqBufferRatio.
-The liqBufferRatio is set on the Drift State Account and meant to sufficiently bring an account away from the liquidation boundary but heavily punish users.
+Once your total collateral value falls below your margin requirement, liquidations will first cancel any open orders + LP positions.
+After this, until your account's total collateral is above the maintenanceMarginRequirement + liqBufferRatio liquidators can iteratively liquidate any portion of assets and liabilities over a throttled time window (to avoid single price instance from a heavily deleveraging account).
+The liqBufferRatio is set on the Drift State Account and is meant to sufficiently bring an account away from the liquidation boundary but heavily punish users.

-Similar to margin ratio, maintenanceRatio can help measure at what level account liquidations occur.
-The Health measure on the user page can help visualise how close a user is to liquidation terrirtory.
+The Health measure on the user page can help visualise how close a user is to liquidation territory.
 At 0 Health, a user can get liquidated.

-The user's trade price at liquidiation for a perpetuals position will be based on the oracle price.
+The user's trade price at liquidation for a perpetual position will be based on the oracle price.
 The penalty / fee that is set per market, likely above the normal taker fee, in order to give the liquidator a rebate.

 Liquidations triggered and positions will be liquidated using margin engine prices.

 In the case of an extreme oracle error (): the market will pause most fills, liquidations, and funding rate updates.